dan-r/HomeAssistant-Ohme/README.md

+## Important Note
+As of Home Assistant 2025.1, there is now an Ohme integration built into the Home Assistant Core.
+This means you no longer need to install this integration and can simply add your Ohme account through the Home Assistant UI.
+As a result, this integration is no longer being actively maintained.

+The core version of the integration is effectively a ground-up rewrite to follow all the Home Assistant conventions and generally try to maintain a better quality user experience.
+Because of the amount of work this involves, there is currently a feature gap between custom and core versions, but I'm working to shrink this and am contributing new features to the core gradually.
+Some things are done differently in the core version (such as different sensor names and having a few of the binary sensors collapsed into an enum sensor), so moving to it may be disruptive if you have working automations.

+For the core version of the integration, please raise any issues and pull requests in the [Home Assistant Core](https://github.com/home-assistant/core) repository.
+The API library is seperate from Home Assistant and can be found in the [ohmepy](https://github.com/dan-r/ohmepy) repository.

+<br></br>

 # Ohme EV Charger for Home Assistant

 An unofficial integration for interacting with Ohme EV Chargers.
 I have no affiliation with Ohme besides owning one of their EV chargers.